 "However, many traditional input devices and touch sensors are formed using rigid materials and/or a rigid substrate sheet," it continues, "and, therefore, may be limited to certain form factors."

 Apple's attention is on using "touch-sensitive textiles" in order to add controls to "a variety of consumer products."
-The only use-case example shown patent application's illustrations, though, is of a user touching what appears to be an Apple Watch band.
+The only use-case example shown patent application's drawings, though, is of a user touching their sleeve — as if the illustrator has forgotten to draw an Apple Watch band.

 It's possible, then, that is exactly as far as Apple is interested in the idea.
 But perhaps in the same way that all patent applications try to cover every conceivable use of their proposal, Apple's list of devices that could use fabric controls does include more than just the Apple Watch.